 They’re deaf to the word “no.”

 If your kids grow up used to you saying “yes” all the time, they’re not going to learn how to cope with the inevitable “no’s” that come with adulting.
-Learning how to handle hearing “no” will help them discipline themselves.
+Learning how to handle hearing “no” will help them learn delayed gratification and discipline.

 Just don’t forget: if they run out of money, do NOT bail them out!
 If you do, they will get used to coming to the Bank of Mom and Dad whenever they need money.